 What happens off-screen to people after they’ve taken a beating on a Twitter thread?
 How much worse is bullying now that it’s taken on this new cyber component?
 And what effect does Instagram’s fakeness have on people’s mental health?

 These seem like the obvious problems with the internet.
-But most people don’t realize there are also issues with data mining, devaluing people, and not giving artists real credit for their work, or an opportunity to make a living from it, just to name a few.
+But most people don’t realize there are also issues with data mining, devaluing people, and not giving artists real credit for their work, just to name a few.

 Jaron Lanier is here to explore these concepts with his book You Are Not a Gadget: A Manifesto.
 You’ll start to understand why the internet might not be so great as it is right now, but also discover what we can do to get it to its full potential.

 Here are the 3 greatest lessons I’ve learned from this book:

 - Technology is changing the value of individuals and putting people into boxes.

 - The internet facilitates dangerous mob behavior because of the anonymity it provides.